 \subsection{Contributions and Organization}

-Therefore, for the purpose of tackling the aforementioned challenges, we first combine the communication-centric NOMA users and the computation-centric AirFL users into one concurrent transmission.
-Then, the RIS is leveraged to adjust the signal processing order of successive interference cancellation (SIC) decoding by tuning the channel quality of hybrid users on demand.
-By doing so, the concurrent transmission of heterogeneous data traffic is capable of providing the high spectrum efficiency and low latency services for the next generation wireless networks.
-To the best of our knowledge, this is the first effort to provide a universal framework by leveraging the RIS to unify communication and computation via concurrent transmissions.
-The main contributions of this work can be summarized as follows: \begin{enumerate} \item We integrate AirFL and NOMA in a universal framework by combining computation and communication into one concurrent transmission, in which the important role of the RIS is revealed.
-In order to unify the performance metrics of different user types, we define an exact expression of computation rate to measure the performance of AirFL users.
-Based on which, we aim to maximize the hybrid rate by jointly optimizing the continuous transceiver scalars and the discrete phase shifts at the RIS, while satisfying the minimum rate requirements of NOMA users and the maximum aggregation error of AirFL users.
-The formulated resource allocation problem is analyzed to be a mixed-integer non-linear programming (MINLP), where the network characterization is represented effectively. \item In an effort to solve the transceiver design problem with continuous variables, we first invoke the DC programming and successive convex approximation (SCA) to transform the non-convex subproblems into convex ones.
-Then, in order to tackle the discrete variables in the subproblem of reflection design, we adopt the linear substitution and semidefinite relaxation (SDR) to handle the combinatorial optimization challenge.
-Furthermore, regarding the simplified cases without the quality of service (QoS) and MSE constraints, the explicit closed-form solutions are provided for power allocation at the NOMA users and the receive control at the BS, respectively.
-Accordingly, we develop an alternating optimization algorithm to solve the intractable original problem with low complexity. \item We conduct extensive numerical simulations to demonstrate the effectiveness of the proposed three-step alternating optimization algorithm for the RIS-aided hybrid network.
+To overcome the aforementioned challenges, we first combine the communication-centric NOMA users and the computation-centric AirFL users into one concurrent uplink transmission.
+Then, the RIS is leveraged to adjust the signal processing order of successive interference cancellation (SIC) decoding via tuning the channel quality of hybrid users on demand.
+By doing so, the concurrent transmission of heterogeneous data is capable of providing the high spectrum efficiency and low latency services to satisfy diverse requirements.
+To the best of our knowledge, this is the first effort to provide a universal framework by leveraging the RIS to unify NOMA communication and collaborative computation via concurrent uplink transmission.
+The main contributions of this paper can be summarized as follows: \begin{enumerate} \item We integrate AirFL and NOMA in a universal framework by combining computation and communication signals into one concurrent transmission, in which the important role of RIS is revealed.
+In order to unify the performance metrics of different user types, we define an exact expression of computation rate to evaluate the learning behavior of AirFL users.
+Based on which, we aim to maximize the hybrid rate (defined as the weighted sum of the communication rate and the computation rate) by jointly optimizing the continuous transceiver scalars and the discrete phase shifts at the RIS, while satisfying the minimum rate requirements of NOMA users and the maximum aggregation error of AirFL users.
+The formulated resource allocation problem is analyzed to be a mixed-integer non-linear programming (MINLP), where the network characterization is represented effectively. \item In an effort to solve the transceiver design problem with continuous variables, we first use DC programming and successive convex approximation (SCA) methods to transform decoupled non-convex subproblems into convex ones.
+Then, in order to tackle the discrete variables in the reflection design problem, we adopt linear substitution and semidefinite relaxation (SDR) methods to handle the combinatorial optimization challenge.
+Furthermore, regarding the simplified cases without quality-of-service (QoS) and MSE constraints, we provide explicit closed-form solutions for power allocation at the NOMA users and the receive control at the BS, respectively.
+After that, we develop an alternating optimization algorithm to solve the intractable original problem with low complexity. \item We conduct extensive numerical simulations to demonstrate the effectiveness of our proposed three-step alternating optimization algorithm for the designed RIS-aided hybrid network.
 Specifically, benchmark schemes from ideal phase shifts to non-ideal cases are compared to evaluate the performance gain under different conditions.
-We also show that the RIS configurations such as the number of passive elements, the quantization resolution and the deployment location have significant impacts on the achievable hybrid rate.
-Therefore, these aforementioned factors should be carefully designed in practice to strike a good balance between hardware cost and network performance. \end{enumerate}
+We also show that the RIS configurations such as the number of passive elements, the quantization resolution and the deployment location have significant impacts on the achievable communication-computation hybrid rate.
+Therefore, these aforementioned factors should be carefully optimized in practice to strike a good balance between hardware cost and network performance. \end{enumerate}